Intility/blog-ping-machine/README.md

 randomly choose if the "request" was successful or not.**

 Once the application starts, it will start a `DynamicSupervisor` ready to supervise ping jobs.
-For each CIDR range we want to ping, a "CIDR Manager" `GenServer` will start to keep track of which tasks succeeds and which fails.
-The "CIDR Manager" will run a `TaskSupervisor`, which will be responsible for actually running the ping tasks.
-All ping tasks will report their result back to the "CIDR Manager", which then can be queried for the outcome.
+For each Subnet range we want to ping, a "Subnet Manager" `GenServer` will start to keep track of which tasks succeeds and which fails.
+The "Subnet Manager" will run a `TaskSupervisor`, which will be responsible for actually running the ping tasks.
+All ping tasks will report their result back to the "Subnet Manager", which then can be queried for the outcome.

 ## Running the project